AJResearchGroup/journal_club/README.md

 Yes.

-That means that every week you can look forward to meet:
+That means that every week you can look forward to meet (in alphabetic order):

- * Åsa
  * Daniel
- * Emma
  * Fatemeh
- * Hadrien
  * Julia
  * Mathias
  * Richel